Darkstar: The Interactive Movie: Plot

-The player is Captain John O'Neil of the Westwick.
-You awaken from a cryogenic sleep that has spanned a period of over 300 years.
-As a result of the abnormally long hibernation, you have no memory as to who you are, where you are, or why you are there.
-Beside you are three other sleep chambers.
-One is empty, the other is occupied by a beautiful woman, and in the final chamber lies the body of a man–300 years dead and missing his left hand.

-Your ship is damaged and helplessly adrift in the orbit of the ominous Theta Alpha III.
-An unknown crew member has deleted any data that provides an explanation as to why this is.

-You know, despite the emptiness and desolation, that someone is in the cold silence waiting for you.

-And, as if the day isn't bad enough, the Earth has been destroyed for three centuries.
+John O'Neil, the player character and captain of the starship Westwick, awakens from a 300-year cryogenic sleep with no memory of who he is or how he got there.
+His pilot is still in her cryogenic chamber, his first mate has mysteriously disappeared, and his navigator is dead.
+The ship is damaged and helplessly adrift in the orbit of the planet Theta Alpha III.
+As O'Neil explores the ship, he finds out that the Earth was destroyed 300 years ago by human colonists on Mars and that the ship was attacked by boarders from the Mars Armada.
+He eventually manages to repair the ship and return it to a functional state.

+While searching Theta Alpha III for water to use as coolant, O'Neil stumbles upon the ruins of an ancient alien civilization and the still-living creature they worshiped.
+He also has a run-in with stranded soldiers from Mars and barely escapes with his life.
+After returning to Westwick with the coolant, O'Neil eventually discovers that the titular Darkstar is a "frozen hole in time"; he and his crew had originally been tasked with entering the Darkstar to travel back to the past and save Earth from destruction.
+His pilot awakens from cryogenic sleep and together, they confront a massive automated ship from the Mars Armada.

 Cast

-Darkstar has roughly thirteen hours of live-action cinema including a cast of all real actors.
+Darkstar has roughly thirteen hours of live-action cinema.
 It stars Clive Robertson as Westwick Captain John O'Neil.
-It also features the entire original cast of Mystery Science Theater 3000 including its creator Joel Hodgson as Scythe Commander Kane Cooper, Trace Beaulieu as Westwick First Officer Ross Perryman, Frank Conniff as both Westwick Navigator Alan Burk and the voice of the quirky robot SIMON (Semi Intelligent Motorized Observation Network), Mary Jo Pehl as both Bridgebuilder Captain Beth Ingram and the voice of the computer Westwick Main, and J. Elvis Weinstein as Galactic Discovery II Captain Cedrick Stone.
+It also features the original cast of Mystery Science Theater 3000 including its creator Joel Hodgson as Scythe Commander Kane Cooper, Trace Beaulieu as Westwick First Officer Ross Perryman, Frank Conniff as both Westwick Navigator Alan Burk and the voice of the quirky robot SIMON (Semi Intelligent Motorized Observation Network), Mary Jo Pehl as both Bridgebuilder Captain Beth Ingram and the voice of the computer Westwick Main, and J. Elvis Weinstein as Galactic Discovery II Captain Cedrick Stone.
 Also from MST3K is Beth "Beez" McKeever as the Westwick Pilot Paige Palmer who stars opposite Robertson.
 Darkstar was also the final work of the actor Peter Graves.

 In addition to Clive Robertson and the Mystery Science Theater 3000 players, the production has a cast of nearly fifty actors, almost all of whom are local to Springfield, Missouri and the surrounding area.